How Do You Finance a Knockdown Rebuild?

 by Carlisle Homes

-Carlisle Homes is Melbourne’s knockdown-rebuild specialist and have beautiful home designs specially tailored to suit these projects.
-If you’ve decided to embark on a knockdown-rebuild and have questions around how to finance it or whether you need a special type of home loan, Mark Polatkesen, Director and Senior Mortgage Broker at Mortage Domayne, Carlisle Homes’ in-house financial specialists, has the answers.
+If you are considering a knock down rebuild and have questions around your financing options including whether you need a special type of home loan, Mark Polatkesen, Director and Senior Mortgage Broker at Mortage Domayne, Carlisle Homes’ in-house financial specialists, has the answers.

 What type of home loan do you need?